 ‘AS’ Component 1: Portfolio

 The emphasis of this component will be on the development of understanding and skills using an appropriate range of materials, processes and techniques.
 Students will produce a collection of studies that exemplifies work carried out during the AS course.
 All students will complete a mini introductory project that will run for approximately 6 weeks.
 This project will enable students to explore a wide range of materials and techniques in order to enhance their skills and gain a clear understanding of the four Assessment Objectives.
 Students then develop a project that covers detailed and technical studies which in turn will develop into Abstract outcomes during workshop sessions.
 Y12 students will then independently choose a theme that will inform their coursework portfolio.
 Students will have regular tutorials and be taught techniques and processes to reflect their visual research and Artists response.
-A mock exam will be scheduled for Y12 students.

 *Ideally, the ‘A’ Level course is run over two years, therefore students who are taking the two-year (‘A’ Level) route, will not be entered for AS and will be formally assessed by AQA at the end of the full two years.